-"You see 'tis vain to struggle against your destiny, Clara de Haldimar," sneered the warrior "Ours is but a rude nuptial couch, it is true; but the wife of an Indian chief must not expect the luxuries of Europe in the heart of an American wilderness."
-"Almighty Heaven I where am I?" exclaimed the wretched girl, again unclosing her eyes to all the horror of her position; for again she lay at the side, and within the encircling arm, of her enemy.
-"Oh, Sir Everard Valletort, I thought I was with you, and that you had saved me from this monster.
-Where is my brother?-Where are Frederick and Madeline?-Why have they deserted me?-Ah! my heart will break.
-I cannot endure this longer, and live."
+"You see 'tis vain to struggle against your destiny, Clara De Haldimar," sneered the warrior.
+"Ours is but a rude nuptial couch, it is true; but the wife of an Indian chief must not expect the luxuries of Europe in the heart of an American wilderness."

+"Almighty heaven! where am I?" exclaimed the

+wretched girl, again unclosing her eyes to all the lof her position; for again she lay at the side and the encircling arm of her enemy.
+"Oh, Sir Ev Valletort, I thought I was with you, and that yo saved me from this monster.
+Where is my brown where are Frederick and Madeline?
+Why have deserted me?
+Ah! my heart will break.
+I cannot experience of the same of the sam this longer and live."

-deserted me?-Ah! my heart will break.
-I cannot endure this longer, and live.
-"Clara, Miss de Haldimar," groaned Sir Everard, in a voice of searching agony; "could I lay down my life for you, I would; but you see these bonds.
-Oh God! oh God! have pity on the innocent; and for once incline the heart of you flerce monster to the whisperings of mercy."
-As he uttered the last sentence, he attempted to sink on his knees in supplication to Him he addressed, but the tension of the cord prevented him; yet were his hands clasped, and his eyes upraised to heaven, while his countenance beamed with an expression of fervent enthusiasm.
+"Clara, Miss De Haldimar," groaned Sir Everar a voice of searching agony; "could I lay down m for you, I would; but you see these bonds.
+Oh, Good God! have pity on the innocent; and for once inclin heart of you fierce monster to the whisperings of me As he uttered the last sentence he attempted to sin his knees in supplication to Him he addressed, but tension of the cord prevented him; yet were his he clasped and his eyes upraised to heaven, while his clasped and with an expression of fervent enthusing the server of the cord prevented him; while his clasped and heaven with an expression of fervent enthusing the cord prevented him;

-"Peace, babbler! or, by Heaven! that prayer shall be your last," vociferated Waccusta.
-"But no," he pursued to himself, dropping at the same time the point of his tomahawk; "these are but the natural writhings of the crushed worm; and the longer protracted they are, the more complete will be my vengeance."
-Then turning to the terrified girl,-"You ask, Clara de Haldimar, where you are?
-In the tent of your mother's lover, I reply,-at the side of him who once pressed her to his heart, even as I now press you, and with a fondness that was only equalled by her own.
-"Come, dear Clara," and his voice assumed a tone of tenderness that was even more revolting than his natural ferocity, "let me woo you to the affection she once possessed.
-It was a heart of fire in which her image stood enshrined,-it is a heart of fire still, and well-worthy of her child."
+"Peace, babbler! or, by heaven! that prayer sha your last," vociferated Wacousta.
+"But no," he sued to himself, dropping at the same time the poir his tomahawk; "these are but the natural writhing the crushed worm; and the longer protracted they the more complete will be my vengeance."
+Then t ing to the terrified girl: "You ask, Clara De Haldin where you are?
+In the tent of your mother's love reply; at the side of him who once pressed her to heart, even as I now press you, and with a fondness was only equalled by her own.
+Come, dear Clara," his voice assumed a tone of tenderness that was e more revolting than his natural ferocity, "let me woo to the affection she once possessed.
+It was a heart of in which her image stood enshrined; it is a heart of still, and well worthy of her child."

-"Nover, nover!" shricked the agonised girl.
-"Kill me, murder me, if you will; but oh! if you have pity, pollute not my ear with the avowal of your detested love.
-But again I repeat, it is false that my mother ever knew you.
-She never could have loved so flerce, so vindictive a being as yourself."
+"Never, never!" shrieked the agonized girl.
+"I me, murder me, if you will; but oh! if you have pipollute not my ear with the avowal of your detested lo But again I repeat, it is false that my mother ever kn you.
+She never could have loved so fierce, so vindictive a being as yourself."

 "Ha! do you doubt me still?" sternly demanded the savage.
-Then drawing the shuddering girl still closer to his vast chest,-"Come hither, Clara, while to convince you I unfold the sad history of my life, and tell you more of your parents than you have ever known.
-When," he pursued solemnly "you have learnt the extent of my love for the one, and my hatred for the other, and the wrongs I have endured from both, you will no longer wonder at the spirit of mingled love and vengeance that dictates my conduct towards yourself.
-Listen, girl," he continued flercely, "and judge whether mine are injuries to be tamely pardoned, when a whole life has been devoted to the pursuit of the means of avenging them."
+Then drawing the shuddering girl still closer to his vast chest-" Come hither, ara, while to convince you I unfold the sad history of my life, and tell you more of your parents than you have ever known.
+When," he pursued solemnly, "you have learnt the extent of my love for the one and hatred for the other, and the wrongs I have endured from both, you will no longer wonder at the spirit of mingled love and vengeance that dictates my conduct towards yourself.
+Listen, girl," he continued hercely, "and judge whether mine are injuries to be tamely pardoned when a whole life has been devoted to the pursuit of the means of avenging them."